 It is also a good source of manganese, phosphorous and niacin.
 This flour contains moderate amounts of gluten.
 It is therefore suitable for baking but not for people on a gluten free diet.
 Making this pasta is a simple process of adding an egg and salt to the flour.
 I used my KitchenAid roller to get the pasta as thin as possible.
 I cut tagliatelle and served it with a roasted red pepper sauce.
 Have you used spelt to make pasta?
 What was your opinion of the result?

 Click on the links for conversions and notes.

 - 100 g spelt flour, plus extra for dusting

-- Pinch of salt plus extra for the cooking water
+- 1 pinch fine salt, plus extra for the cooking water

 - 1 egg